 High Potential Startups: a guide to supports and funding

 Enterprise Ireland offers a range of blended supports to assist companies of various sizes through the different stages of their development.
-For early-stage startups, such supports would include the New Frontiers Entrepreneur Development Programme, Competitive Feasibility Grants and Innovations Vouchers – but it isn’t necessary to be an Enterprise Ireland ‘client’ to be eligible for such assistance.
+For early-stage startups, such supports would include the New Frontiers programme, Competitive Feasibility Grants and Innovations Vouchers – but it isn’t necessary to be an Enterprise Ireland ‘client’ to be eligible for such assistance.

 For startups that have moved past early-stage and become Enterprise Ireland client companies, special HPSU supports are available.
 HPSU (High Potential Startup) companies are young businesses with the potential to develop an innovative product or service that will be traded in international markets and have the potential to create >10 jobs and €1 million in sales within four years.
 Generally speaking, HPSUs are viewed as being at feasibility stage, investor-ready stage or growth stage.

 Enterprise Ireland defines an HPSU as a startup venture that is:

 - Introducing a new or innovative product or service to international markets

 - Involved in manufacturing or internationally traded services

 - Capable of creating 10 jobs in Ireland and generating €1 million in sales within three to four years of starting up

 - Headquartered and controlled in Ireland

 - Less than five years old from the date of the company’s registration

 The HPSU supports can be categorised as follows: